OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_662.rst

 - `Fix error when making the first incremental backup in a VM in poweroff state <https://github.com/OpenNebula/one/issues/6200>`__.
 - `Fix fsck for backup images <https://github.com/OpenNebula/one/issues/6195>`__.
 - `Fix missing actions in Firecracker driver <https://github.com/OpenNebula/one/issues/6173>`__.
+- `Fix some LinuxContainers marketplace applications failing to auto-contextualize <https://github.com/OpenNebula/one/issues/6190>`__.